gschmutz/stream-processing-workshop/08-static-data-ingestion/README.md

 }'
 ```

-Make sure that the script is executable and execute it.
+First make sure that the script is executable and then run it.

 ```
 sudo chmod +x configure-connect-jdbc.sh